zeke/ms-build-2019-talk/README.md

 - https://www.conventionalcommits.org - A specification for adding human and machine-readable meaning to commit messages
 - https://github.com/semantic-release - Fully automated version management and package publishing
 - https://github.com/conventional-changelog/standard-version - Automate versioning and CHANGELOG generation, with semver.org and conventionalcommits.org

+drop a hint about upcoming permissions improvements at satellite

+create an environment where different types of contributions are valued

+1. make the person know you see them
+2. give them feedback that is useful for your project and helps them understand why they should do something differently
+3. when they get the thing merged, when should they expect to see this live in the app

+being seen by a bot is not as meaningful as being seen by a human

+managing burnout - managing a community can be exhausting. have cognizence of that fact and have a process around letting maintainers step down.

+semantic-release PR screenshot

+be nice!

+### Levels (Neha)

+L1 - Documentation
+L2 - Communication
+L3 - Scale and Distribution of Responsiblity
+L4 - The singularity: Self-governed, automated, consistent, and stable